 Cash prices at the Hyatt Place Provo range anywhere from $100 to $200 or more, depending on what is going on.
 On my dates, the cash price was around $160, and about $190 after tax.

 This makes using points a great option.
-I booked this in August 2022 when this was a Category 2, meaning it only cost 8,000 points per night, giving me about 2.4 cents per point in value.
+It is currently a Hyatt Category 2 hotel, meaning it has cost me between 8,000 and 9,500 points per night depending on whether it was standard or peak season, giving me about 2.4 cents per point in value.

 You can check prices for your nights at the Hyatt Place Provo at HotelsCombined or Hotels.com.
 You can also read Hyatt Place Provo reviews at TripAdvisor.